abpio/abp-commercial-docs/en/modules/cms-kit/index.md

 And the following features are provided by the CMS Kit pro version:

 * [**Newsletter**](newsletter.md) system to allow users to subscribe to newsletters.
-* [**Contact form**](contact-form.md) system to allow users to write message to you.
+* [**Contact form**](contact-form.md) system to allow users to write messages to you.
 * [**URL forwarding**](url-forwarding.md) system to create URLs that redirect to other pages or external websites.
 * [**Poll**](poll.md) system to create quick polls for users

-Click to a feature to understand and learn how to use it.
+Click on a feature to understand and learn how to use it.
 See [the module description page](https://commercial.abp.io/modules/Volo.CmsKit.Pro) for an overview of the module features.

 ## How to Install

 ### New Solutions

-CMS Kit Pro is pre-installed in [the startup templates](../../startup-templates/application/index.md) if you create the solution with **public website** option.
+CMS Kit Pro is pre-installed in [the startup templates](../../startup-templates/application/index.md) if you create the solution with the **public website** option.
 If you are using ABP CLI, you should specify the the `--with-public-website` option as shown below:

 ```bash
 abp new Acme.BookStore --with-public-website